cloud-native-toolkit/terraform-gitops-DB2-instance/README.md

+# Cloud Pak for Data, db2oltp Subscription and Db2oltpService instance gitops module

+Module to provision a gitops repo with the resources necessary to provision a Cloud Pak for data,ibm-db2oltp-cp4d-operator Subscription and Db2oltpService instance on a cluster.
+In order to provision Subscription and the instance, the following steps are performed:

+1. Add the db2oltp Subscription chart to the gitops repo (charts/ibm-cpd-db2-subscription)
+2. Add the Db2oltpService instance chart to the gitops repo (charts/ibm-cpd-db2-instance)

 # Starter kit for a Terraform GitOps module

 This is a Starter kit to help with the creation of Terraform modules.
 The basic structure of a Terraform module is fairly